jpedrou/jpedrou/README.md

 I am graduating in Information Technology Management and I am currently working as a junior data scientist and full stack developer.
 My passion for technology extends beyond my formal education, as I frequently study various IT subjects to stay updated with the latest trends and advancements in the field.

-Additionally, I have completed my studies in English, and my proficiency level is now advanced.
-This combination of technical expertise and language skills allows me to effectively communicate and collaborate in a diverse, global environment.

 <div style="display: inline_block"><br>
   <img align="center" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg">